jenncross/jenncross.github.io/_projects/integrating-ai.md

 ## Project Overview

-This project is developing upper elementary school students' abilities to work with artificial intelligence and in future careers.
-Through this project, a team of robotics and education researchers at Tufts University in Massachusetts and Maryville University in St. Louis, MO is working work with 50 teachers in St. Louis County to develop a research-informed educational ecosystem introducing AI, specifically machine learning,concepts to upper elementary school students.(Photo Credit: Milan Dahal)
+This project is developing upper elementary school students' abilities to work with artificial intelligence (AAI) and in future careers.
+Through this project, a team of robotics and education researchers at Tufts University in Massachusetts and Maryville University in St. Louis, MO is working with teachers in St. Louis County to develop a research-informed educational ecosystem introducing AI, specifically machine learning (ML), concepts to upper elementary school students.
+(Photo Credit: Milan Dahal)

 ### Objectives

-1. To create, test, and revise inexpensive hardware with multiple built-in AI algorithms to allow students to explore the learning behavior of different algorithms.
+1. To create, test, and revise inexpensive hardware with multiple built-in ML algorithms to allow students to explore the learning behavior of different algorithms.
 2. To create a system that is highly compatible with 5th grade classrooms and specifically focus on hardware that is safe, inexpensive, and easy for 5th graders to use and learn from and with.
-3. To discover through student and teacher feedback which AI algorithms are most powerful and which are easiest to use.
+3. To discover through student and teacher feedback which ML algorithms are most powerful and which are easiest to use.

 ### Research Questions